 Several highways, including Highways 2, 401, 407 and the Queen Elizabeth Way, link surrounding cities to Toronto.
 Nearest Canada-U.S. border crossings are at Niagara Falls, Fort Erie and Windsor.

 |New York, NY||851||529|

 Toronto is served by two airports.
 Toronto Pearson International Airport, managed by the Greater Toronto Airport Authority is Canada’s principal airport with travel connections to every continent and ranks among the top 30 world airports in terms of passenger traffic and aircraft movements.
-There are over 76 scheduled and charter airlines currently serving Toronto Pearson International Airport.
-Air carriers provide non-stop service to 26 Canadian and 42 United States (transborder) destinations and same-plane service to 56 other International cities.
+There are over 76 scheduled and charter airlines currently serving Toronto Pearson International Airport and air carriers provide non-stop service to numerous destinations in Canada, the United States and the world.

 Air carriers serving Pearson International: Airlines operating out of Terminal 1 and Terminal 3.